-PhD, Northwestern University
+PhD, Northwestern University, Evanston, Illinois

-BA, National Taiwan University
+BA, National Taiwan University, Taipei, Taiwan

-Chen, Y. H. and W. T. Lin, "Analyzing the Relationships between Information Technology, Inputs Substitution and National Characteristics Based on CES Stochastic Frontier Production Models," International Journal of Production Economics (August 2009), 552-569.
+Chen, Y. H. and Lin, W. T., "Analyzing the Relationships between Information Technology, Inputs Substitution and National Characteristics Based on CES Stochastic Frontier Production Models," International Journal of Production Economics, Vol. 120 (August 2009), 552-569.

-Lin, W. T., "The Business Value of Information Technology as Measured by Technical Efficiency: Evidence from Country-Level Data," Decision Support Systems (March 2009), 865-874.
+Lin, W. T., "The Business Value of Information Technology as Measured by Technical Efficiency: Evidence from Country-Level Data," Decision Support Systems, Vol. 46 (March 2009), 865-874.